jlweichen/Coffee-in-the-Cities/README.md

 ### Caribou Coffee
 This chain started in the 1990s, and is especially known in the Midwest.
 Caribou Coffee has a huge presence in the Twin Cities, which is not a surprise considering that their first coffee shop opened in Edina.
 By the way, it's still there on 44th and France.
-If you need further proof of the chain's proliferance, there are five stores at the Mall of America! <a href= "https://locations.cariboucoffee.com/us">However, good luck finding them elsewhere</a>.
+If you need further proof of the chain's proliferation in the area, there are five stores at the Mall of America! <a href= "https://locations.cariboucoffee.com/us">However, good luck finding them elsewhere</a>.
 There are a smattering of locations on the East Coast, mainly in popular Southern cities, but Caribou Coffee is unknown in the Mid-Atlantic and New England states.
 There currently aren't any international stores.

 ### Starbucks Coffee
 Known worldwide, this is the home of Pike Place roast and Pumpkin Spice Lattes.
 There's plenty of Starbucks locations worldwide, and the Twin Cities has its' fair share.